How Much Does Terrazzo Flooring Cost in 2025?

 Material

-Prices vary widely for aggregate.
-Common options include marble and glass.
-While glass is generally less expensive than marble, your floor tile contractor will guide you toward options within your budget.
+Prices for terrazzo flooring vary depending on the type of material you choose.
+The most common options include marble and glass.
+While glass is less expensive than marble, your floor tile contractor can guide you toward options that fit within your budget.

-White and black options are popular because they look attractive with stone, granite, or marble chips.
-If you're trying to match an exact shade or your chosen pattern includes several colors, it may increase the overall flooring cost
+The color and style of terrazzo you choose can significantly affect the total price.
+White and black terrazzo flooring options are popular because they look attractive with stone, granite, or marble chips.
+If you're trying to match an exact shade or your chosen pattern includes several colors, it may increase your overall flooring cost.

 Epoxy vs. Cement Terrazzo

 Epoxy resin is more affordable and easier to work with than cement.
-It’s combined with the aggregate and spread into a 1/4- to 3/8-inch layer over the subfloor.
-This takes less time and preparation and is more durable for interior uses.
+It’s combined with the aggregate and spread into a 1/4- to 3/8-inch layer over the subfloor, which takes less time and preparation and is more durable for interior uses.

 However, epoxy can peel and fade when exposed to the elements, making it a poor choice for outside surfaces.
-Cement is more expensive, but the superior binder for exterior applications.
+Cement is more expensive but is the superior binder for exterior applications.
 For another less expensive outdoor patio option, look into the cost of polished concrete floors.

 Pros and Cons of a Terrazzo Floor

-There are benefits and drawbacks to terrazzo floors.
-Weigh these before hiring a concrete flooring company or tile installer.
+There are benefits and drawbacks to terrazzo floors, so you'll want to weigh these before hiring a concrete flooring company or tile installer.

-• Each surface is unique due to the materials used and the design.
+• Unique surfaces: Each terrazzo floor is one-of-a-kind due to the materials used and the design you select.

-• Terrazzo is more expensive than the cost of limestone floors and the cost of granite floors, as well as other more budget-friendly options.
+• Terrazzo is more expensive than limestone and granite floors, as well as other more budget-friendly options.

 • The flooring will crack if not installed correctly.